Healthy Holiday Recipes

 Cooking Tips for Healthier Holiday Meals:

-1. Use Healthier Fats: opt for olive oil or avocado oil instead of butter.
+1. Use Healthier Fats: Opt for olive oil or avocado oil instead of butter.

 2. Cut Down on Sugar: Reduce sugar in recipes or use natural sweeteners like honey or maple syrup.